 Our Program Quiz can help you find your perfect Program match!
 Or get the full Program run-down in our catalogue.
 This catalogue provides information about Pacific Discovery's values and program design, as well as program descriptions and testimonials!

 Namaste!
 On arrival in Kathmandu, you will meet your program instructors at the airport and travel together to Nagarkot for an introduction to Nepali culture.
 There’s no better place to delve into the culture than Nagarkot, a small village on the rim of The Kathmandu Valley full of ancient pilgrimage sites, mountain views and ancient temples.
 We will have some time to explore while we focus on getting to know each other and creating a positive and reflective group culture.

 After a comprehensive program briefing, we head to a rural permaculture farm, where we will be introduced to various aspects of organic agriculture, sustainable development and take in the fresh foods and mountain air of the region.
 Don’t expect this to be in a classroom setting.
 Instead, we will be learning hands on by sowing seeds, thinning seedlings, planting vegetables, making compost, designing our own garden and so much more.
 We will also learn more about the welcoming Nepali culture and lifestyle by living on this family farm.
 This will be a truly immersive experience where we work, learn, and eat together with the host family.

-We then head off to a yoga and meditation retreat, where the serene natural environment with views of the Himalayan range is the perfect backdrop for our restorative yoga sessions, breath work, mantra chanting, and guided meditations.
+We then head off to a yoga and meditation retreat, where the serene natural environment and views of the Himalayan range is the perfect backdrop for our restorative yoga sessions, breath work, mantra chanting, and guided meditations.
 During these three days, we will get a chance to drop into the serenity of the beautiful surroundings to relax the mind and body in preparation for our journey ahead.